Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Discussion

 Figure \ref{fig:disinhibition} illustrates the pathway to how negative values (or disinhibition) result in concatenated outputs.
-We plot ten outputs from the fully connected layer for each of the five one-hot codes with positive values (with the value of the code set to 10, e.g.~[10, 0, 0, 0, 0]) and the corresponding negative values (e.g.~[-10, 0, 0, 0, 0]) of the model used in Experiment 1.
+We plot ten outputs from the fully connected layer for each of the five one-hot codes with positive values (with the value of the code set to 10, e.g.~[10, 0, 0, 0, 0]) and the corresponding negative values (e.g.~[-10, 0, 0, 0, 0]) in Model 1.
 The fully connected (Dense) layer consists of 1024 instances of 16-valued outputs.
-The 16 values represent the time time domain and get transformed to the actual temporal dimension in the generated audio through the convolutional layer.
+The 16 values represent the time domain and get transformed to the actual temporal dimension in the generated audio through the convolutional layer.
 In line with \citet{begusZhou,begusZhou1}, we average each output in the time domain, which yields a single 16-dimension output that summarizes neural activity in the deepest layers in the convolutional network.
 We plot both pre-ReLU and post-ReLU values.

 That words are represented by unique shapes in earlier convolutional layers has been shown previously by \cite{begusZhou1}.
-Negative values in the latent space cause the fully connected layer to have inverse of the positive values (or disinhibitory values) as is clear from Figure \ref{fig:disinhibition}.
+Negative values in the latent space cause the fully connected layer to have the inverse of the shape caused by the positive latent values (or disinhibitory values) as is clear from Figure \ref{fig:disinhibition}.
 After the ReLU activation (which itself is a biologically plausible operation), the negative or disinhibited values (inverse of the positive values) can cause multiple shapes rather than a single shape with positive values.
 The shapes in the deeper layers get then transformed into distinct lexical items through a series of convolutional layers \citep{begusZhou,begusZhou1}.

-This line of reasoning thus uncovers a possible neural mechanism behind the precursors of syntactic concatenation or even the simplified \textit{Merge} operation \citep{chomskyLectures}.
+This line of reasoning thus uncovers a possible neural mechanism behind the precursors of syntactic concatenation or even the simplified non-recursive \textit{Merge} operation \citep{chomskyLectures}.
 In the initial stage, the concatenated output can be represented as a disinhibition, which generates excitatory activity of two or more words as part of a single output.
 In other words, a concatenated output has a unique representation: disinhibition that results in activation of two words.
 This point represents a non-compositional concatenative stage in the evolution/acquisition of syntax.

 As suggested by our experiments in Section \ref{compositionality}, the next development towards compositionality occurs when the disinhibited values start representing a single word concatenated with another word.
 At this point, a combination of excitation that activates one word and disinhibition that activates another word can result in a causally predictable output that compositionally concatenates the two words.